flosse/sloc/README.markdown

 # sloc

-Count source lines by
+Create stats of your source code:

+- lines of code
-- source lines
+- lines with comments
-- comment lines
+- lines with block comments
-- multiline comment lines
+- lines with single-line comments
-- single comment lines
+- lines mixed up with source and comments
 - empty lines
 - physical lines